 Before I forget, this was our traditional Japanese dinner prepared by Saeko-san herself.
 There was tempura, seasonal grilled fish, seasonal pickles, vegetables served with tofu, Suzakana (vinegar-based dish used to clean the palate), hida beef (OMG!
 THE Hida Beef!), miso soup and of course rice.
 She served so many things actually, I could not remember what else was there.
 But I must say, Saeko-san was amazing!
 Her cooking is one of the best in Japan!

-How to enjoy Japanese onsen?
+How to enjoy Shirakawa-go Onsen?

 What to do first?
 That was our big question.
 Thank God Swan was with us we just followed whatever she does.
 To my readers, if you are going to an Onsen soon, here’s what you need to do: